 Jacksonville has a local visitor’s guide where you can find up-to-date information about events and activities going on in the Gateway to the South.
 You can find more information about where to stay and what to do on the Jacksonville visitor’s guide website.

-Windsor Pointe, Brookdale Orange Park and The Windsor at Ortega are the top-rated Independent Living facilities near Jacksonville, FL.
+The Windsor at Ortega, Windsor Pointe and Palagio for Seniors at Orange Park are the top-rated Independent Living facilities near Jacksonville, FL.
 These Independent Living facilities received the highest rankings based on verified family reviews.
 See full list of communities.

 A Place for Mom.
 (2023).
 A Place for Mom proprietary data.